sam-thurman/blog_cells/sql_crash_course_blogs/general_SQL_commands.md

-`.databases`: list names and files of attached databases `.database`: get path to currently connected database `.tables`: list names of tables in current database
+`.databases`: print list of names and files of attached databases `.database`: print global path to currently connected database `.tables`: print list of tables in current database `.schema table_name`: print schema of `table_name`